Skip to main content

+Messages referenced between OP Stack chains have a limited validity period called the expiry window.
+Once this window elapses, the referenced message becomes invalid and can no longer be referenced.
 For messages using L2ToL2CrossDomainMessenger, if a message expires before being referenced, developers can reemit the message on the source chain.
 This triggers a fresh SentMessage event, enabling the message to be relayed.

 The expiry window

 The expiry window is an offchain constant, defined by OP-Supervisor, that defines how long a cross-chain message or event emitted remains valid.
 For any chain in the Superchain interop cluster, messages must be referenced within 7 days (604,800 seconds) of the log being created.
+After this period, a message can no longer be referenced unless the event is remitted.

 Reemitting an expired message

+The resendMessage function on the L2ToL2CrossDomainMessenger contract allows developers to reemit a message that was sent but not yet relayed.
 This emits a new SentMessage log with the same content as the original message, enabling offchain relayers to pick it up again.
+The process to reemit an expired message:

 1. Call resendMessage on the origin chain to reemit the message event.
 The contract verifies the message hash was originally sent.
 The call requires every parameter to rebuild the original message.